sberbank-ai-lab/embeddings-valid/README.md

 `config.work_dir` is a directory where intermediate files and reports are saved.
 `config.report_file` is a file with final report.

+# Resources
+Required cpu count should be defined with model.
+Total cpu count limit and num_workers should be defined when application run.
+Estimation will works in parallel with cpu limit.

 # How to run
 ## Test example `train-test.hocon`
 ```